invisible-college/statebus/README.md

 	var book = fetch('/book/34')
 	React.renderComponent(<Book data={book} />, document.body)

 Look at that fetch.
-It goes to the server, which returns nested JSON like this:
+It goes to the server's `http://___/book/34` url, which returns nested JSON like this:

     { url: '/book/34',